Part of:Troubleshooting mobile hotspots for remote workers

 Cellular service is necessary for establishing a hotspot connection.
 IT must know what to do when remote users are dealing with both Wi-Fi and service issues.

-Remote and hybrid users can rely on hotspots for an internet connection when their home network isn't functioning.
+Remote and hybrid users can rely on hotspots for connectivity when their home internet isn't functioning.
 But what about when cellular service isn't available?

 However, users might not always have service on the device they need to use for a hotspot connection.
-IT administrators should understand whether hotspots can work without service and how to troubleshoot when those issues occur.
+IT administrators should understand why hotspots can't work without service and how to troubleshoot when those issues occur.

 How do mobile hotspots work?

 When turned on, hotspots create a wireless LAN, acting as a wireless access point with a unique name and password.
-The device hosting the hotspot communicates with the cellular network carrier to establish an internet connection and then shares that connection with the other devices connected to the hotspot.
+The device hosting the hotspot communicates with the cellular network carrier to establish an internet connection.
+Then, it shares that connection with the other devices connected to the hotspot.

-Hardware such as routers and modems, mobile devices such as iPhones and Androids, and desktop OSes such as macOS and Windows often have built-in hotspot hardware and software.
-This hardware and software can broadcast a wireless signal that is picked up by other nearby devices, creating an internet hotspot where those devices can access the internet without connecting directly to Ethernet or locally shared or secured Wi-Fi service set identifiers.
+Hardware, such as routers and modems; mobile devices, such as iPhones and Android phones; and desktop OSes, such as macOS and Windows, often have built-in hotspot hardware and software.
+There are also dedicated mobile hotspot devices, which exclusively offer hotspot functionality and come with their own data plans.
+In any case, hotspot hardware and software can broadcast a Wi-Fi signal that is picked up by other nearby devices.
+This creates a hotspot where those devices can access the internet without connecting directly to Ethernet or locally shared or secured Wi-Fi service set identifiers.

-Hotspots are extremely useful in providing secure remote Wi-Fi access when secured networks aren't available.
+Hotspots are useful in providing secure remote Wi-Fi access when secured networks aren't available.
 They're also a great way to enable remote work and stay connected while on the go.
-For businesses, they provide a secure connection for employees to access corporate data without worrying about that data being compromised.
+For businesses, they provide a secure connection for employees to access corporate resources without worrying about risks on public Wi-Fi networks.

-With this technology, anyone can access the internet securely and conveniently in places where traditional Wi-Fi connections might not be available or where an organization needs its data separated from an employee's home wireless network.
+With this technology, anyone can access the internet in places where traditional Wi-Fi connections aren't available or where an organization needs its data separated from an employee's home wireless network.
 In some scenarios, this can even eliminate a VPN on a personal network, routing all traffic through corporate-owned data plans and hotspots.

 Can a hotspot work with no service?

 For activities such as local file share, a hotspot can work when a device doesn't have service.
-It won't be beneficial outside of that, however, because a hotspot relies on the cellular carrier to establish an internet connection.
-Without an active service plan or data connection, the device hosting the hotspot won't be able to establish an internet connection or share that cellular connection with other devices over Wi-Fi.
+It isn't useful outside of that, however, because a hotspot relies on the cellular carrier to establish an internet connection.
+Without an active service plan or mobile data connection, the device hosting the hotspot isn't able to establish an internet connection or share that cellular connection with other devices over Wi-Fi.

-Without service, the user cannot use any of the features offered by the hotspot, including internet access, Wi-Fi calling and messaging.
+Cellular service is critical to the functionality of a hotspot.
+This is true for both portable Wi-Fi hotspot devices and hotspot features on mobile phones.
+Without cell service, the user cannot access any of the hotspot's capabilities, including internet access, Wi-Fi calling and messaging.
 Therefore, users must ensure their device has an active service plan with hotspot services.
-Most mobile carriers provide hotspots as part of their cellular packages but are usually limited to specific data caps.
+Most mobile carriers provide hotspots as part of their cellular packages, usually with monthly data caps.

-If a remote user is experiencing issues with their wireless service, there are a few troubleshooting steps that IT administrators can recommend to reestablish the connection.
+If a remote user is experiencing issues with their mobile hotspot, there are a few troubleshooting steps IT admins can recommend to reestablish the connection.

 Check the Wi-Fi settings

-Ensure the user's device is connected to the correct Wi-Fi hotspot and the password is entered correctly.
-On most mobile and desktop Oses, the device will set a default password for the hotspot, but the user can change that manually.
-The steps to check the password of a device's hotspot depend on the device OS.
+Make sure the user's device is connected to the correct Wi-Fi hotspot and the password is entered correctly.
+On most mobile and desktop OSes, the device hosting the hotspot sets a default password for it, but the user can change that manually.
+The steps to check the password of a hotspot depend on the device's OS.

 Figure 1.
-Users can find hotspot settings under Network & internet.
+In Android, users can find hotspot settings under Network & internet.

 On iOS devices, go to Settings > Personal Hotspot > Wi-Fi Password (Figure 2).